Joyce Brothers: Appearances on talk shows

 Brothers appeared on The Tonight Show Starring Johnny Carson as a means for the public to get to know her more than just through the advice columns.
-With more than ninety appearances on the show, she provided detailed psychological updates on the accounts of the current social climate of that time.
-She also appeared on daytime television programs like Good Morning America, Today, Entertainment Tonight, and CNN as well as late-night television shows with Merv Griffin, Mike Douglas, and Conan O’Brien, amongst many others, including The Steve Allen Show, Body Language, and The Dick Cavett Show.
+With more than 90 appearances on the show, she provided detailed psychological updates on the accounts of the current social climate of that time.
+She also appeared on daytime television programs like Good Morning America, Today, Entertainment Tonight, and CNN as well as late-night television shows with Merv Griffin, Mike Douglas, and Conan O’Brien as well as The Steve Allen Show, Body Language, and The Dick Cavett Show.

-Living Easy with Dr. Joyce Brothers, her own talk show (1973)
+Living Easy with Dr. Joyce Brothers (1973)

 In efforts to market and promote their new textile fibre Trevira polyester, the German chemical company Hoechst provided Joyce Brothers with her own show.
 While Brothers had the opportunity to host her own show and allow the public to learn more about her, the show's ultimate function was to promote Trevira and the company's latest fashions.
-This was evident in almost every aspect of the show, from when Brothers would casually segue her discussions onto the topic of fashion to the very set itself, which was decorated entirely in the Trevira fabric.
+This goal was evident in almost every aspect of the show, from Brothers's discussions onto the topic of fashion to the production of the set, which was decorated entirely in the Trevira fabric.

-The show was initially located in the Broadway Theatre District in New York and moved to Studio 6B at 30 Rockefeller Plaza during its second year.
+The show initially was located in the Broadway Theatre District in New York and moved to Studio 6B at 30 Rockefeller Plaza during its second year.
 Titled Living Easy with Dr. Joyce Brothers, the show consisted of guest interviews, musical performances, how-to-demos, and a weekly segment dedicated to psychology.
-Two hundred episodes were produced, airing on 150 stations during its three year run.
-The show faced criticisms from stakeholders and the public who believed there was not enough focus on psychology and that Brothers was failing to adequately incorporate her psychological expertise.
+Two hundred episodes were produced, airing on 150 stations during its three-year run.
+The show faced criticisms from stakeholders, and the public believed that there was not enough focus on psychology and that Brothers was failing to incorporate her psychological expertise.